manishkanyal/DirbCrawler/README.md

 # DirbCrawler
 DirbCrawler is a python3 utility used to brute-force and enumerate web directories and filenames on web and application servers.
-This utlitiy attempts to find both visible and hidden files located on a server, and outputs the results both to the screen with the verbose option on and active directories/files may be stored in a file of your choosing.
+This utlitiy attempts to find both visible and hidden files located on a server, and outputs the results both to the screen with the verbose option on.

 ## Operating System
 * Windows 8/10